-We generated Bayesian Belief Networks (BBNs) for the top 600 most informative genes as defined by ensemble feature ranking described above on the first patient cohort (the informativeness of those 600 genes was evaluated in the second patient cohort).
-600 genes were chosen to capture as much information possible while still allowing the algorithm to finish in a reasonable amount of time.
-A BBN is a directed acyclic graph (DAG), where the directionality of the arcs represents conditional dependencies between the nodes.
+We generated Bayesian belief networks (BBNs) for the top 600 most informative genes as defined by ensemble feature ranking described above on the first patient cohort (the informativeness of those 600 genes was evaluated in the second patient cohort).
+Six hundred genes were chosen to capture as much information possible while still allowing the algorithm to finish in a reasonable amount of time.
+A BBN is a DAG, where the directionality of the arcs represents conditional dependencies between the nodes.
 Training of BBNs was performed in R using the bnlearn package (86).
-See supplementary materials for more details.
+See the Supplementary Materials for more details.